Unveiling the mystery behind getting a Michigan Marriage License

 What if only one of us lives in Michigan

 A. Apply in the County that person lives in, or where they photo I.D. says they do.

-We hope that helps you navigate your way to applying for your Michigan Marriage License.
-Remember a few minutes spent double checking with your County Clerk BEFORE you go can save you hours of standing in line; click HERE to find yours.
+I hope that helps you navigate your way to applying for your Michigan Marriage License.
+Remember a few minutes spent double checking with your County Clerk BEFORE you go can save you hours of standing in line; and you can click HERE to find yours.

 Do you have a question we didn't answer?